FM 2154 (Wellborn Road) widening

 Public involvement

-TxDOT and the City of College Station are working closely with local stakeholders and the public to receive their input regarding project development.
-TxDOT is working to refine the design based on feedback from the community.
+TxDOT and the City of College Station are working closely with local stakeholders and the public to receive their input regarding project development, including ongoing meetings with affected property owners and the public.

 Downloads